Best Things To Do In Istanbul

 Introduction

 While the political clout moved to Ankara after the fall of the Ottoman Empire, İstanbul was left with iconic historical sites that would satisfy even the most world-weary of curious travelers.
 Yet this modern international city is continually in flux.
-New and interesting attractions regularly appear, rewarding awe-inspired visitors.
+New and exciting attractions regularly appear, rewarding awe-inspired visitors.

 Istanbul Short Breaks